 You can solve this problem by using a dwell time of at least 5 minutes for all visible and non-porous surfaces.

 There are lots of different types of cleaning tasks that need to be done in many spaces.
-Even if you have a small apartment, you need to do your weekly cleaning.
+Even if you have a small apartment, or a modern one like these coen and columbia apartments vancouver wa, you need to do your weekly cleaning..
 You can use natural ways or chemical-based cleaners to clean these areas.
 Whatever you choose, the above tips can help you clean any space properly.